 Embracing personalization through a clienteling approach brings tangible results, notably in revenue generation.
 According to McKinsey, retailers experience a significant 10 to 15 percent increase in sales conversion rates through clienteling strategies.
 However, what's truly remarkable is that the clienteling approach also leads to a notable reduction in marketing and sales expenses, typically by around 10 to 20 percent.

 Efficient customer service in the traditional way often proves costly due to the working hours and employees required to address customer needs reactively.
-The reduced marketing and sales costs, many retailers have achieved through clienteling, lead to a transition from basic customer service to more modern ones.
+The reduced marketing and sales costs, many retailers have achieved leveraging a clienteling app, lead to a transition from basic customer service to more modern ones.
 This shift not only boosts revenues but also lowers the cost per sale, becoming a win-win scenario for retailers.

 Can Clienteling Scale?